rvenkateshkumar86-cts/CFC-COVID19-BOST/README.md

 ## Solutions

 An Mobile app will be maintains based on IBM cloud services in order to support the following features in which two different way of services will be availed based on users and doctors.
-•	To monitor patient’s details (Blood Pressure, Pulse Rate, Respiratory Rate) and to decide which patients should get more attention.
+*	To monitor patient’s details (Blood Pressure, Pulse Rate, Respiratory Rate) and to decide which patients should get more attention.
 A video Feed also help to know the status of the patients.
 With the help of 3-4 volunteers, a single doctor can handle nearly 100 patients at a time.
-•	Temperature check is integrated with bar code like aadhar bar codes, in which temperature will be recorded at each time if a person is moving in and out in office or hotels etc.
+*	Temperature check is integrated with bar code like aadhar bar codes, in which temperature will be recorded at each time if a person is moving in and out in office or hotels etc.
 This data will recorded separately for each person.
 This temperature records will be helpful for hospitals ,so that , at which time or place a person got temperature variation can be identified and they can easy track the covid -19 contact cases.
-•	Chatbot assistant to provide the following features. o	To provide information about the number of covid patients in an area.
+*	Chatbot assistant to provide the following features.
+	  * To provide information about the number of covid patients in an area.
 This area should be as small as 3-5 km range.
-Based on this others can decide on whether to enter these areas or bypass their routes/shopping destinations/visits to these areas based on the statistics o	To provides facility for the most needy people especially those infected with covid and under treatment in residences and those people who cannot perform their daily needs like cooking, travel to hospital for testing due to infection etc. They should be able to register and put requests for food, medicine, vehicle/ambulance needs etc and their requests should be accepted with high priority o	To provide statistics of nearby hospitals with covid treatment facilities.
-It should provide data about provision for ventilators, doctors, free beds/rooms, ICU vacancies etc so that patients need not go in search of vacancies from one hospital to other and thus help in reducing queuing up in hospitals o	Also, helps self-quarantine person to engage with chatbot about daily activities, exercise, food etc based on age and weight categories.
+Based on this others can decide on whether to enter       these areas or bypass their routes/shopping destinations/visits to these areas based on the statistics
+    * To provides facility for the most needy people especially those infected with covid and under treatment in residences and those people who cannot perform their daily needs like cooking, travel to hospital for testing due to infection etc. They should be able to register and put requests for food, medicine, vehicle/ambulance needs etc and their requests should be accepted with high priority
+    * To provide statistics of nearby hospitals with covid treatment facilities.
+It should provide data about provision for ventilators, doctors, free beds/rooms, ICU vacancies etc so that patients need not go in search of vacancies from one hospital to other and thus help in reducing queuing up in hospital
+    * Also, helps self-quarantine person to engage with chatbot about daily activities, exercise, food etc based on age and weight categories.
-•	Notify users and doctors about frequent update on VIRUS related news feed based on location.
+* Notify users and doctors about frequent update on VIRUS related news feed based on location.
-•	Track user travels based on Geospatial analytics details.
+* Track user travels based on Geospatial analytics details.

 ## Included components